-Rebetol can cause dry mouth, which could lead to tooth decay or gum disease.
+Ribavirin can cause dry mouth, which could lead to tooth decay or gum disease.
 If you vomit while taking Rebetol, rinse your mouth out with water to prevent damage to your teeth or gums.
 Be sure to have regular dental exams while you are taking this medication.

-Store the liquid (oral solution) in the refrigerator.
+Store the liquid (oral solution) at room temperature or in the refrigerator.
 Do not allow it to freeze.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
+Take the missed dose on the same day you remember it.
 Skip the missed dose if it is almost time for your next dose.
-Do not take extra medicine to make up the missed dose.
+Do not take two doses at one time.